ismsrky/ElmasiumDb/README.md

-# The database backups of 'Elmasium'
+# The database of 'Elmasium'

 This is the Ms Sql Server database in order to run 'Elmasium' project.